Supersport World Championship: Riders

 Riders from all over the world compete in World Supersport, mostly from Europe.

 Several riders who were successful in World Supersport have moved on to high-level competitions, notably, Cal Crutchlow, Chaz Davies, and Chris Vermeulen, though others such as Fabien Foret and Kenan Sofuoğlu have spent several years in this championship.
 Notable female rider María Herrera entered a few races in World Supersport.

 WorldSSP Challenge

 Starting in 2016, the World Supersport Challenge, a separate points-scoring competition was held at the European-rounds of the Supersport World Championship, run as a category within the main races.
-Previously, it was known as the European Supersport Cup.
+Previously, it was known as the European Supersport Cup until 2020.